xGabrielR/Gas-Price-Forecast/README.md

 <img src="imgs/quarter_price_mean.png">

 **Number: 3.
-The region Ohio have gas price 2x more expensive than other regions.** is False based on Plots, but is possible to see, the best region for buy gas is Ohio, the price is the small of all regions, but i need to have a better analisys of this hypothesis, for example compare different periods and check if this price is small in all months, for example, in Statistical Description, the small price observed in dataset is for region "midwest", but, the std is higher, I made below a simple stats table for checkout this two states.
+The region Ohio have gas price 2x more expensive than other regions.** is False based on Plots, but is possible to see, the best region for buy gas is Ohio, the price is the small of all regions, but i need to have a better analisys of this hypothesis, for example compare different periods and check if this price is small in all months, for example, in Statistical Description, the small price observed in dataset is for region "midwest", but, the std is higher, I made below a simple stats table for checkout this two regions, is a cents of difference.

 | region      | std  | min  | 25%  | 50%  | 75%  | max  |
 | ----------- | ---- | ---- | ---- | ---- | ---- | ---- |